 Tumours are not only made of tumour cells.
-Instead, tumours, especially solid tumours, such as pancreatic and breast cancer, are surrounded by non-cancerous cells, also called stromal cells, that form what is known as the tumour microenvironment.
+Instead, tumours, especially solid tumours, such as pancreatic and breast tumours, are surrounded by non-cancerous cells, called stromal cells, that include immune cells and fibroblasts and form what is known as the tumour stroma.
 Stromal cells can have opposite functions, and either inhibit or support tumour progression.
 However, the mechanisms by which stromal cells support cancer progression are not completely understood.

 We envision a future where anti-cancer treatments are effective, targeted, personalised and affordable.